Trip Highlights

 • Cycle through Himalayan Valleys with amazing views

-• Take on the iconic Druk Path Trek, away from crowds and camping each night
+• Take on the iconic Druk Path Trek, away from crowds and camping with full support team

 • Hike to the mesmerizing Tigers Nest Monastery